Start a Texas LLC

 5. Get an EIN

-Not every Texas LLC will need an Employer Identification Number, but the exceptions are rare.
-If you are going to have employees, you are legally required to have one.
-You can apply for an EIN at the IRS webite.
+Multi-member LLCs, all LLCs with employees, and LLCs taxed as corporations are required to obtain an Employer Identification Number.
+You can apply for an EIN at the IRS website.
 It is free to apply and the application is pretty straightforward.

 6. File Your BOI Report

-A Beneficial Ownership Information Report (BOI) is a federal filing made with the Financial Crimes Enforcement Network (FinCEN).
-It requires LLCs to provide the following identifying information for all the people with substantial control over or ownership stake in the company (the “beneficial owners”):
+A Beneficial Ownership Information Report (BOI) is a mandatory, free federal filing made with the Financial Crimes Enforcement Network (FinCEN).
+On the filing, your LLC provides the following identifying information for the people with substantial control over or ownership stake in the company (the “beneficial owners”), as well those who formed the LLC or directed it to be filed (the “company applicants”):

 - Full legal name